Pelican-Elegant/elegant/content/Elegant - Pelican Theme/favicons-speed-dial-icons.md

-Title: How do I set Favicon and Speed Dial icon of my blog
+Title: How to set Favicon and Speed Dial icon of your blog
 Tags: favicon, pelican-theme
 Category: Elegant - Pelican Theme
 Date: 2013-11-08 22:42
-Slug: how-do-i-set-favicons-and-speed-dial-icons
+Slug: how-to-set-favicons-and-speed-dial-icon-of-your-blog
-Disqus_identifier: p34md6k-how-do-i-set-favicons-and-speed-dial-icons
+Disqus_identifier: p34md6k-how-to-set-favicons-and-speed-dial-icons-of-your-blog
 Subtitle:
 Summary: Elegant Pelican theme supports favicon and speed dial icon for Pelican
     blogs.
 This article describes how to set up this feature.